How Much Does It Cost to Live in Australia?

 The majority of expats in Australia won’t be permanent residents.
 Individuals must have lived in Australia for four years to apply for citizenship.
 Therefore, expats on visas are not eligible for Medicare, the national universal health insurance coverage in Australia.

-All expats are required to prove to Australian authorities that they are covered by a minimum level of private health insurance.
+All expats are required to prove to Australian authorities that they are covered by a minimum level of expat insurance.
 If not, no visa shall be granted.

 Private healthcare costs in Australia can be expensive.
 With some providers, comprehensive care can cost more than $500 (£286.92) per month and it is a free that cannot be escaped.
 However, we offer three private medical insurance plans to suit the needs of different expats.
 For example, a 30-year-old moving to Australia can get cover with us from as little as £33 per month, to £216 per month depending on plan and excess.